ZiruiWangMSMF/ICE_cryptocurrency_data_analyze/README.md

 # ICE-DATA
-From 06/2019 to 08/2019
+From 06/2019 to 08/2019 /n
-This is the team summer project to analyze ICE crypto-currency data.
+This is the team summer project to analyze ICE crypto-currency data./n

-Instructor：Raoparlapalli
+Instructor：Raoparlapalli /n
-ICE supervisor: George
+ICE supervisor: George /n
-Team leader: Zirui Wang
+Team leader: Zirui Wang /n
-Team member: Yiming Zhang, Kangjun Cheng, Junyu Wang
+Team member: Yiming Zhang, Kangjun Cheng, Junyu Wang /n

 The specs and documentations are in the docs file.